dekadans/tablejs/readme.md

 Future
 ------

-This is just a small project on my spare time, but I'll probably try to add some more advanced functions.
+This is just a small project on my spare time, and the intention was to keep it simple, but I might add functionality over time.